catalyst-cloud/catalystcloud-docs/source/identity-access-management/multi-factor-authentication.rst

 of the users currently able to access that project and see whether or not they have MFA enabled.

+This is visible in the :ref:`Project Users <project_users>` screen on our dashboard.

+A flag to indicate the status of MFA per user is included in the results of the ``openstack/users`` call of our Registration API.

 ************
 Removing MFA
 ************